 The surname Builder was first found in Yorkshire, where they held a family seat from ancient times.

 Early History of the Builder family

-Another 357 words (26 lines of text) covering the years 1273, 1379 and 1500 are included under the topic Early Builder History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Builder research.
+Another 179 words (13 lines of text) covering the years 1273, 1379 and 1500 are included under the topic Early Builder History in all our PDF Extended History products and printed products wherever possible.

 Builder Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Builder include Builder, Bulder, Buildar, Bilder, Bylder and others.